A Comprehensive Guide to RJ45 Ethernet Pinouts and Colours. Understanding Straight-Through and Crossover Cables for Ethernet Networks.

 - Connecting two routers directly

-Wiring a Crossover Cable
+Wiring an Ethernet Crossover Cable

 To wire a crossover cable the only difference is to use the T568A standard on one end and the T568B standard on the other end.
 This creates the necessary crossover of the transmit and receive pairs.